pioneer-dsl-2018/project-ideas/idea-2.md

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_
 I came up this idea on a rainy day.
 I was listening to my sister practicing her piano.
 I heard lots of repetition of notes and beats in her performance.
-Suddenly, I thought, _Why aren't there people make programming language in piano performing?_ However, I cannot play piano, so I further make my idea into a guitar DSL.
+Suddenly, I thought, _Why aren't there people make programming language in piano performing?_ However, I cannot play piano, so I further integrate my idea into a guitar DSL.

 ### Domain
 _Describe the project's domain in five words._
-Guitar, amateurish,
+Guitar, performing, music, beginners, functional

 ## The language
 **This section helps you argue that a DSL can serve the need(s) described in